tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 ---
-title: Documenting authentication and authorization requirements
+title: Authentication and authorization requirements
 permalink: /docapis_more_about_authorization.html
 weight: 5.3
 sidebar: docapis